FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

   hosts: all
   vars:
     day: Saturday
-    time: 17:00

   tasks:
   - debug:
-      msg: "No one will be available globally in the office till Monday 01:00 GMT"
+      msg: "There is currently no one in the office, please try again later"
     when: day=="Saturday" or day=="Sunday"

 ```